nreid/using_array_jobs/README.md

 And say we wanted to use an array job to evaluate each of these files in parallel.

-One way to approach this would be to first get the list of files and put them in a variable `FILES`:
+One way to approach this would be to first get the list of files and put them in an array variable, `FILES`:

 ```bash
 export FILES=($(ls -1 *.txt))